yetkincd/GapChat/README.md

-# GapChat
+# GapChat: One Time Pad Based Air Gapped Communication System

-One Time Pad Based Air Gapped Communication System (See Below for Turkish / Türkçe Metin Aşağıdadır)
+(See Below for Turkish / Türkçe Metin Aşağıdadır)

 The codes were uploaded after the TÜBİTAK 2204 Inter-School Competition Presentation held on April 3, 2023, at 15:05.